orbit-mvi/orbit-mvi/orbit-2-coroutines/README.md

     }
     fun anotherExample() = orbit {
             transformSuspend { apiCall() }
-                .transformSuspend { anotherApiCall(event) } // Use the result of the first api call
+                .transformSuspend { anotherApiCall(event) } // "event" is the result of the first api call }
-        }
     }
 }